mqcomplab/MultipleComparisons/README.md

 The folder "indices" contains the classes used to calculate and process the n-ary indices.
 The folder "post_processing" contains auxiliary functionality that can be used to process the results (generating files with the results of the comparisons, sum of ranking differences, preparation of input files for ANOVA analysis).
+The folder 'condensed_version' has a simpler (and more efficient) version of the implementation.

 # Reference
 Please, cite both the associated manuscripts: